EdwardLiuyc/StaticMapping/README.md

 4. **Fast Segmentation of 3D Pointcloud for Ground Vehicles**, M. Himmelsbach and Felix v.
 Hundelshausen and H.-J. Wuensche, IEEE Intelligent Vehicles Symposium, Proceedings, 2010

 # TODO
+- filtering the cars directly at the input of the pointclouds
+- **add imu integrating factor in backend**
+- improve motion filter
+- culling data structures like ImuMsg, NavSatMsg, etc.
+- do not need a utm matcher outside anymore, may deprecate it.
+- <del>remove the utm offset at the very beginning</del>
 - add tests
 - **lidar motion compensention inside**
 - ICP using GPU